test-point/test-point.github.io/pages/syn.md

 ---
-title: A Testpoint.io UBL Syntax 2.0 test service
+title: A Testpoint.io UBL JSON Syntax 1.0 test service
-description: The AusDigital UBL Syntax 2.0 Specification reference implementation and test suite.
+description: The AusDigital UBL JSON Syntax 1.0 Specification reference implementation and test suite.
 diagram: /images/diagrams/test-tdr.png
 diagramMobile: /images/diagrams/test-tdr-mobile.png
-contentTitle: UBL Syntax 2.0
+contentTitle: UBL JSON Syntax 1.0
 permalink: /syn
 menuTitle: Test SYN
 menuOrder: 6
 ---
 ### Transformation API

-In accordance with the ausdigital [UBL Syntax 2.0 Specification](http://ausdigital.org/specs/ausdigital-syn/2.0), testpoint.io offers free transformation APIs for lossless bi-directional transformation between international namespace qualified UBL XML and a simple single root JSON representation.
+In accordance with the ausdigital [UBL JSON Syntax 1.0 Specification](http://ausdigital.org/specs/ausdigital-syn-json/1.0), testpoint.io offers free transformation APIs for lossless bi-directional transformation between international namespace qualified UBL XML and a simple single root JSON representation.
 We expect that the majority of national invoices will use the JSON representation but it is useful to be able to transform to/from UBL for international interoperability with other jurisdictions (mostly the EU) that also use UBL.

 Please POST your UBL XML to: